ubports/system-image/cli-manpage.rst

     the log file are output at ``DEBUG`` level.

 -C FILE, --config FILE
     Use the given configuration file, otherwise use the default.
+The program will optionally also read a ``channel.ini`` file in the same directory as ``FILE``.

 -u NUMBER, --upgrade NUMBER
     Calculate an upgrade path from the given build number instead of the